sakthimageshwari/git-upload/README.md

 9. sum_of_digits.py - This python program will show cases the sum of given digits with out built in function
 10. armstrong_number.py - this python program will represent the  number is armstrong number or not with out using builtin function
 11. reverse_the_numbers.py - This python program will rever the given number
+12. pin_number_practice.py - This is a practice program using while and if condition